Hypnootize/lighthud/README.md

 - Loading 3: [@natari_illust](https://twitter.com/natari_illust/status/1487734610960080901)

 ## Customization
+**Health Images**
-- There are 2 overheal/dying image versions, instructions [here](/%23styles/STYLES.md).
+- There are 2 overheal/dying image styles in `#styles/`.
+  - `no-anims` (DEFAULT): Different overheal/dying images for minmode and non-minmode.
+  - `anims`: Animated versions of the minmode overheal/dying images.
+- To change, copy contents of style you want to root folder.

+**Loading Screens**
 - There are 3 loading screens, pick one here: `statsummary.res > Line 25: loading_bg_<1,2,3>`.

 ## TODO